milosDamjanovic17/certbot-dns-hetzner-install/readme.md

     The script is fully interactive and validates every important input.

     Errors stop the script immediately to prevent partial or broken setups.

+    After the update you can check verify the installation with "snap list"